When you think of Hawaii, do you think of turquoise waters, hula dancers, remote beaches, and pineapples?

 While you’re relaxing on Waikiki Beach, you’ll probably notice a lush, green mountain in the distance.
 That’s Diamond Head—an extremely popular hiking trail on Oahu.
 And spoiler alert, it’s not a mountain—it’s actually a volcanic cone.

 Diamond Head State Monument is located in Honolulu, and it’s just a short 2.2-mile (eight-minute) drive from Waikiki Beach.
 I would highly recommend biking or driving to Diamond Head.
-Even though it’s on this list for the best things to do in Waikiki, it’s a long walk.
+Even though it’s on this list of the best things to do in Waikiki, it’s a long walk.
 We walked to and from the hiking trail and clocked more steps than we usually do during a day at Disneyland (sigh).
 However, the hike was worth it, and it’s undoubtedly one of the best things to do in Waikiki!

 Admission to Diamond Head is $10 per car or $5 per person.
 The hike itself is short—only 1.8 miles out and back, but offers panoramic views of Honolulu from the top!
 If you’re staying in Waikiki, it’s fun to look for your hotel at the end of the hike.